Antun Vrančić: Habsburg service

 In 1549 Vrančić entered Ferdinand's service.
-In parallel to his diplomatic duties, he held important positions in Catholic Church (the chief dean of Szabolcs County, abbot of Pornó Abbey).
-In 1553 he was appointed as a bishop of Pécs and sent to Constantinople to conduct negotiations with sultan Suleyman I on Ferdinand's behalf.
+In parallel to his diplomatic duties, he held important positions in the Catholic Church (chief dean of Szabolcs County and abbot of Pornó Abbey).
+In 1553 he was appointed bishop of Pécs and sent to Constantinople to conduct negotiations with sultan Suleiman I on Ferdinand's behalf.
 That mission was previously declined by many other diplomats as an earlier negotiator was imprisoned by the Ottomans.
-Vrančić spent four years in Asia minor and finally concluded a peace treaty.
+Vrančić spent four years in Asia Minor and finally concluded a peace treaty.
 After his return he was appointed bishop of Eger (17 July 1560 – 25 September 1570).
-After the Battle of Szigetvár in 1566, as one of Maximilian's ambassadors, Antun was sent to Turkey to negotiate peace again; he arrived in Constantinople on 26 August 1567.
+After the Battle of Szigetvár in 1566, as one of Maximilian's ambassadors, Vrančić was sent to Turkey to negotiate peace again; he arrived in Constantinople on 26 August 1567.
 After five months of negotiations with Sokollu Mehmed Pasha and Selim II, agreement was reached by 17 February, and the Treaty of Adrianople was signed on 21 February 1568, ending the war between the Holy Roman Empire and Ottoman Empire.
 In appreciation of his diplomatic work, the king named him archbishop of Esztergom (17 October 1569 – 15 June 1573).

 During his stay in Istanbul, together with Ogier Ghislain de Busbecq, Vrančić discovered Res Gestae Divi Augusti (Eng.
 The Deeds of the Divine Augustus), a Roman monument in Ankara.
-His travels throughout the Transylvania, Balkan and Asia minor resulted in his writing extensive travel accounts.
+His travels throughout Transylvania, the Balkans and Asia Minor resulted in his writing extensive travel accounts.

-In 1573 he urged Maximilian II to be conciliatory toward rebellious serfs during Croatian–Slovene Peasant Revolt.
+In 1573 he urged Maximilian II to be conciliatory toward the rebellious serfs during Croatian–Slovene Peasant Revolt.
 He remained very critical towards the Croatian magnates, stressing their responsibility in the revolt and claiming that the Croatian nobles oppress their serfs in ways equal to the Turkish yoke.
-This attitude was in stark contrast with the cardinal Juraj Drašković ban of Croatia.
+This attitude was in stark contrast with cardinal Juraj Drašković, ban of Croatia.

-On 25 September 1573, he crowned Rudolf II as a king of Hungary and Croatia in Pressburg.
+On 25 September 1573, he crowned Rudolf II king of Hungary and Croatia in Pressburg.